 “Not much,” he grinned.
 “So we went to see Ignatius.”

-“Ah, Ondine!”
+“Ah, well met, Ondine!”
 Ignatius said brightly after opening the tower door.
 “Come upstairs and dry yourself out by the fire.
 I raided the coal bunkers today so I can make you some tea and toast.”

 “I’d rather you not call me by my birth name, Ignatius, but these are the darkest of times, I suppose.”